Skip to Main Content

 Morning:

 We will begin our morning with a lecture by a local expert on a local topic.
-We will then head to the Old Town of Dubrovnik for a walking field trip.
+We will then head to the Old Town of Dubrovnik for a walking field trip with the expert.
 Surrounded by its famous city walls, Dubrovnik is a city where culture and history thrive harmoniously with modern life.
-Originally known as Ragusa, the city dates back to the 7th century when it was founded by refugees from Epidaurum (modern day Cavtat).
-During its long history, the town has been under the control or influence of multiple empires, and even ruled itself as a free state between the 14th and 19th centuries.
-The city has always been associated to prosperity and affluence due to its role in maritime trade, and is also considered a cradle of diplomacy and Croatian literature.
-During our field trip, we will visit sites such as the Rector’s Palace, Franciscan Monastery, Onofrio Fountain and St. Blaise’s Church.
+Originally known as Ragusa, the city dates to the 7th century CE when it was founded by refugees from Epidaurum (modern day Cavtat).
+During its long history, the town has been under the control or influence of multiple empires and even ruled itself as a free state between the 14th and 19th centuries.
+The city has always been associated with prosperity and affluence due to its role in maritime trade, and is also considered a cradle of diplomacy and Croatian literature.
+During our field trip, we will visit sites such as the Rector’s Palace, Franciscan Monastery, Onofrio Fountain, and St. Blaise’s Church.

 Lunch: